12 Keys’ Drug Rehab Aftercare Program

 - Take care of yourself.
 Part of sober living involves taking care of yourself by eating right, exercising, getting plenty of rest and recreation, and treating your body with respect.

-Help is available 24/7 call this number for a free personal consultation.
+Help is available 24/7 call this number for a free personal consultation and learn how our drug rehab aftercare program in Florida can help you!
 Call to get help now

 A relapse is when a person uses drugs or alcohol after staying sober for a period of time, often with the help of detox or a residential or intensive outpatient treatment program.